Fight for stronger refund rights

 Unfortunately, it doesn’t always work that way – but we have an opportunity to change this.

 Right now, the Government is looking at ways to make your refund rights stronger.
 We’ve made a submission, supporting the strongest options based on hundreds of stories from CHOICE supporters.
-If these are made into law, you will have more power to get a refund when something isn’t right.
+If these are made into law, you’ll have more power to get a refund when something isn’t right.

 We think these reforms will stop a lot of the bad behaviour we see every day – businesses arguing ‘the warranty has expired’, ‘you have to let us try to repair it again’, or ‘no refunds on sale items’.

-Treasury is reviewing submissions now, and preparing its final report – can you show them that you want better refund rights?
+Treasury is reviewing submissions now, and preparing its final report – can you sign our petition and show them you want better refund rights?

 Business groups will be arguing their side.
 We need to make sure the consumer voice is heard loud and clear, too.